fcdoc/doc/en/flashduty/integration_guide/alert_integration/nightingale_integration_guide.md

 When you need to route alarms to different collaboration spaces based on the payload information of the alarm event, this method is preferred.

 |+| Expand

-    1. Enter the Flashduty console, select **Integration Center => Alert Events**, and go to the integration selection page.
+    1. Enter the Flashduty console, select **Integration Center > Alert Events**, and go to the integration selection page.
     2. Select the **Nightingale/Flashcat** integration:
     - **Integration Name**: Define a name for the current integration.
     - **Console Address**: *(Optional)* Enter the Nightingale console address (only the domain name part), and Flashduty will generate a Nightingale detail jump link for new alerts.
     3. Click **Save**, then copy the newly generated **Push Address** on the current page for future reference.
     4. Click **Create Route** to configure routing rules for the integration.
-You can route different alerts to different collaboration spaces based on conditions, or set a default collaboration space as a fallback, and adjust as needed later.
+You can route different alerts to different collaboration spaces based on conditions, or set a default collaboration space as a fallback, which can be adjusted as needed later.
     5. Completed.

 ### In Nightingale/Flashcat,